antFB/antFB/components/tabs/index.en-US.md

 Tabs make it easy to switch between different views.

-### When to use
+### When To Use

 Ant Design has 3 types Tabs for different situation.

 - Card Tabs: for managing too many closeable views.

-- Normall Tabs: for functional aspects of a page.
+- Normal Tabs: for functional aspects of a page.

 - RadioButton: for secondary tabs.